JYNi16/CPEG_ML/README.md

 # CPEG Machine Learning
-Based on the artifical Neural Network to fit the optical parameters
+Fitting the CPGE parameters based on the artifical Neural Network

 Before starting this project, you should install following libraries: